Trailing cone

-A trailing cone (also a trailing static cone or, incorrectly, a trailing wire) is an aviation calibration tool first developed and tested in the 1950s and 1960s as a simple means of calibrating the static pressure (altitude reporting) error of an aircraft's pitot-static system.
+A trailing cone (also a trailing static cone or, incorrectly, a trailing wire) is an aviation calibration tool first developed and tested in the 1950s and 1960s as a simple means of determining or calibrating the static pressure (altitude reporting) of an aircraft's pitot-static system.
 It does this by giving an accurate measurement of the ambient atmospheric pressure (static pressure) well clear of the aircraft's fuselage.
-The trailing cone system trails at least one fuselage length behind the aircraft (SpaceAge Control) via a high-strength pressure tube.
+The trailing cone system typically trails at least one fuselage length behind the aircraft via a high-strength cable containing a tube or attached to a tube to cone or similar stabilizing device at the end.
 Static pressure is measured forward of the cone by several static ports.
 The cone stabilizes and aligns the ports relative to the freestream airflow.

-The FAA states in Advisory Circular AC 91-85A:
+Other precision static pressure measurement methods in test flight

-"Where precision flight calibrations are used to quantify or verify altimetry system performance they may be accomplished by any of the following methods.
-Flight calibrations should only be performed once appropriate ground checks have been completed.
-Uncertainties in application of the method must be assessed and taken into account in the data package.
+As stated in FAA Advisory Circular AC 91-85A: